netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    * Deny traffic from R&D BYOD of employees, destined to finance servers located in the enterprise DC network.

-   The following example illustrates configuring the SDN controller using the group-based ACL:
+   The following example illustrates the configuration of the SDN controller using the group-based ACL:

 ~~~~